jhautala/CS5800-trends/README.md

 For a detailed description of initial investigation into summary statistics and sliding windows, see [variance models](variance.md).

-* JHMinMax: This is based on the JHOmniscientMinMax model, but uses a rolling min/max over the previous 728 points (about a year) of historic data.
+* JHMinMax: This is based on the RefOmniscientMinMax model, but uses a rolling min/max over the previous 728 points (about a year) of historic data.

 <img src="figs/SPY_price_vs_decisions_JHMinMax.png" width=900>